GoekeLab/sg-nex-data/README.md

 You can browse a list of articles that review or use the SG-NEx data [here](/docs/SGNEx_usecases.md).
 If you have used the data for your own research, feel free to add a publication entry.

-## Data Analysis Tutorials
+## Data Analysis Tutorials and Workflows

-The following tutorials are available that demonstrate how to analyse the SG-NEx data:
+The following short tutorials are available that demonstrate how to analyse the SG-NEx data:

-- Transcript discovery and quantification of SG-NEx samples using Bambu
+- Transcript discovery and quantification of SG-NEx samples (using Bambu)

-- Analysing differential RNA modifications using xPore
+- Analysing differential RNA modifications of SG-NEx samples (using xPore)

+- Identification of m6A with the SG-NEx samples (using m6Anet)

+Additional, more detailed workflows can be found here:

+- Transcript discovery, quantification, and differential transcript expression from long read RNA-Seq data

-- Identification of m6A using m6Anet
+- Identification of differential RNA modifications using a METTL3 knockout cell line

+- Analysing transcriptome-wide m6A modifications

 ## Contributors